woocommerce/woocommerce/readme.txt

 * Fixed variations - Incorrectly used instead $product_custom_fields of $parent_custom_fields
 * Made use of transients to store average ratings and improve performance
 * Adding cart item resets shipping - so free shipping etc is selected when going over a threshold
+* Changes to shipping calc - if no rates are found, but the user did not enter a state/postcode, it asks them to do so.

 = 1.1.3 - 27/10/2011 =
 * Improved Force SSL Setting - now forces https urls for enqueued scripts and styles